Today's biggest social media platforms do not respect your privacy, are often time-consuming and stressful, and can divide us further from each other.

 - Open Algorithm.
 Social algorithms dictate what you see online, who you interact with, how "popular" you are, and generally make people more anxious and silo'd in their respective echo chambers.
 ROVR algorithms will prioritize different kinds of "value" based on the feature in question, such as human connection (Guest List), social interaction (Events), and belonging (Community Groups).
 An open, accessible, and well-documented algorithm creates a feedback loop that lets people know how ROVR works, and keeps us accountable to our users' rights, needs, and wants.

 - Open Source.
 Being open source reinforces each principle above.
 Open source code keeps ROVR transparent, accountable, and secure.
 Open source means any developer can see what we're doing, suggest improvements, recommend bug fixes, and integrate their own apps into ROVR.
-Open source means that we are against a monopoly of VR: VR should be shaped by and for the people who care about it most.
+Open source means that we are against a monopoly of VR: VR should be shaped by and for its users and communities.

 We are still learning, and will continue to deepen our thinking on these principles with our users and the VR community.
 Let us know what you think through the feedback button, Twitter, or our Discord server.